ahan98/CS231n/notes/neural-networks-2.md

 and the "most incorrect" predicted structure.
-Unlike gradient descent, which is an unconstrained optimization problem ("unconstrained" in the sense that the gradients can be any real value), structured prediction, roughly speaking, uses solvers which take advantage of the assumptions about the space of structures for the specific problem.
+Unlike gradient descent, which is an unconstrained optimization problem ("unconstrained" in the sense that the gradients can be any real value), structured prediction, roughly speaking, uses solvers which take advantage of the assumptions which simplify the space of structures for the specific problem.